spacemeshos/protocol/hare_FAQ.md

 Q: Round 2: what is `equivocation` - it is not previously defined.
 Please define.. what does it mean to detect and equivocation?

 A: Equivocation, generally means that someone tried to present more than one truth.
-Specifically itis used to describe a malicious leader that sends more than one proposal to the network - that is called leader equivocation or proposal equivocation.
+Specifically it is used to describe a malicious leader that sends more than one proposal to the network - that is called leader equivocation or proposal equivocation.
 This behavior can be broaden to other message types, for example pre-round messages.

 ---